Rent safe and private dog parks hosted by locals

 Attend a few competitions to see what different sports are like

-You can find local events in a few ways:
+You can find local and regional events in a few ways:

 • Follow large dog sport organizations, like the American Kennel Club, and refer to the events sections of their websites

-• Join local Facebook groups or other social media forums for dog sports in your area
+• Join local Facebook groups or other social media forums for dog sports in your area, where you can interact with fellow pet owners and professional trainers alike

 • Ask local trainers if they know of any participating facilities nearby